gmnenad/CalculatorNotepad/README.md

 > Psum(3,3)= 3x3x3 +2x3x3 +2x2x3 +2x2x2 +1x3x3 +1x2x3 +1x2x2 +1x1x3 +1x1x2 +1x1x1

 Classical solution to calculate `Psum(d,m)` would require program with D nested loops, where D is not fixed at program time but supplied as parameter.
-This is not trivial to program even in high-end languages like c#, and it would require probably several pages of error-prone code.
+This is not trivial to program even in high-end languages like c#, and it would require lot of code.
 Luckily, CalculatorNotepad have **counter** integrated functions that can help here :
 ![DrawM_4](Images/cn_drawM_4.jpg)

 User defined function `pMath(M,T,N)` uses above mentioned formula, and simplify calculation of `Psum(d,m)` by using integrated counter functions: